MetPX/sr3-examples/empty-amqp-pump/sr3_103_Selection.rst

        "mode" : "664"
    }

+The path the subscriber will use to download is the concatenation of the *baseUrl* and and *relPath* fields.
 In this message the relative path (from the "relPath" field) is "grains/bread/whole_wheat" ...

 * Topic will be: v03.post.grains.bread
-* whole_wheat is the file name
+* whole_wheat is the file name (only directories are in the topic)

 the subscriber has no information about the topic in it. but the default topicPrefix is v03.post,